awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-custom-message.md

 A string for you to use as the placeholder for the verification code in the custom message\.

 **usernameParameter**
 The username parameter\.
-It is a required request parameter for the admin create user flow\.
+This parameter is required as part of the response for the admin create user flow\.

 **clientMetadata**
 One or more key\-value pairs that you can provide as custom input to the Lambda function that you specify for the custom message trigger\.
 The request that invokes a custom message function doesn't include data passed in the ClientMetadata parameter in [AdminInitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_AdminInitiateAuth.html) and [InitiateAuth](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html) API operations\.
 To pass this data to your Lambda function, you can use the ClientMetadata parameter in the following API actions: